wavefrontHQ/docs/pages/doc/query_language_series_matching.md

 There are cases when you apply functions to expressions, but no series matching occurs.
 This happens when one of the evaluated ts() expression is a constant value, such as 1, or represents a single time series, such as a single source or aggregated data with no "group by".

 For example, if you replaced `tag="east"` with `source="app-4"`, then the value associated with `app-4` in the second expression at each time slice is subtracted from each represented source in the first expression at each time slice.
-If you still want series matching to occur in the previous example, then you can wrap the operator or function with an inner join (i.e. `[+]`).
+If you still want series matching to occur in the previous example, then you can wrap the operator or function with strict inner join (i.e. `[+]`).

 ## Series Matching Example

-Here's a simple example where the Wavefront UI displays a message that informs you that some of the series are not included in all queries.
+Here's an example where the Wavefront UI displays a message that informs you that some of the series are not included in all queries.

 ![series matching example](images/series_matching_example.png)